piashcse/Hilt-MVVM-Compose-Movie/README.md

   - [Hilt](https://dagger.dev/hilt) - Easier way to incorporate Dagger DI into Android apps.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
+- [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API which provides utility on top of Android's normal Log class.

 ## 👨 Developed By